Classic

 And war is cold

-If both be shown
+If both are shown

 Only one